spartacus04/jext-reborn/readme.md

 - Parrot will still dance to the music!
 - Discs can be found in dungeons.
 - A website to generate the required files for the music discs.
-- Disc fragments can be found in dungeons and be crafted back together
+- Disc fragments can be found in dungeons and be crafted back together.
+- Set a max amount of discs that can be found in some loottables.
+- Set custom chance for discs to be found.

 ## Other features